-Step Eight: Once the shelf is attached, you can choose to cover the back in plywood, or you can just leave it as is.
+Step Eight: Once the shelf is attached, either cover the back in plywood, or you can just leave it as is.
 If you choose to cover it in plywood, you’ll want to place your DIY Christmas shelf over a sheet of it and trace out the size of the openings.
 Once traced, cut out the shape with a jigsaw and nail it in place on the Christmas tree shelf.
-Attach coat now, hooks, if desired!
+Additionally, attach coat hooks, if desired!

-Step Eight: Hang your shelf by securing it in the wall through the top plywood pieces and the wood of the trunk.
+Step Eight: Finally, hang your DIY Christmas tree shelf by securing it to the wall through the top plywood pieces.
+In the same fashion, attach through the wood of the trunk.